amosbastian/fpl/docs/contributing/contributing.rst

 1. Fork the repository on GitHub.
 2. Run the tests with `pytest tests/` to confirm they all pass on your system.
    If the tests fail, then try and find out why this is happening.
-If you aren't able to do this yourself, then don't hesitate to create an issue on GitHub (see :ref:`reporting-bugs`) or contact me on Discord.
+If you aren't able to do this yourself, then don't hesitate to either create an issue on GitHub (see :ref:`reporting-bugs`), contact me on Discord or send an email to `amosbastian@gmail.com <mailto:amosbastian@gmail.com>`_.
 3. Either create your feature and then write tests for it, or do this the other way around.
 4. Run all tests again with with `pytest tests/` to confirm that everything still passes, including your newly added test(s).
 5. Create a pull request for the main repository's ``master`` branch.

+If you want, you can also add your name `AUTHORS <https://github.com/amosbastian/fpl/blob/master/AUTHORS.rst>`_.

 Code review
 ~~~~~~~~~~~